Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/How_to_control_whether_the_state_gets_preserved_or_reset.md

 # Preserving and resetting state

+When you re-render a component, React needs to decide which parts of the tree to keep (and update), and which parts to discard or re-create from scratch.
+In most cases, React’s automatic behavior works well enough.
+By default, React preserves the parts of the tree that “match up” with the previously rendered component tree.
+However, sometimes this is not what you want.

 ==State is isolated between components.
 React keeps track of which state belongs to which component based on their place in the UI tree==.
 You can control when to preserve state and when to reset it between re-renders.

 You will learn: